dandes3/nachos/threads/README.txt

 Commentary--
       On locks and condition variables:
-          We made the design choice to implement locks in the essential sense of a binary semaphore, while still careful to avoid the literal t translation of a semaphore.
+          We made the design choice to implement locks in the essential sense of a binary semaphore, while still careful to avoid the literal translation of a semaphore.
 The locks are derived from the supplied Semaphore::V and Semaphore::P models, while implementing the required methods Acquire, Release, and a method to check if the lockholder is the current thread.
 Condition variables are constructed utilizing the previously defined locks and interrupt disabling as a method to increment machine time.
 In addition to the required methods, we added a priority wait function, as well as queue-is-empty function.

       On producer/consumer:
           The created buffer that is printed to the output is incremented by one letter from the phrase "HELLO WORLD" each print.
 This comes from the chosen producer function executing itself once per thread, which yields a total number of characters printed as the function <<strlen("HELLO
           WORLD") * numberOfProducers == 11 * numberOfProducers>>.
-The output printed is relatively convincing for the correctness of our solution, unless multiple producers and consumers are initialized, which will of course yield gibberish.
+The output printed is relatively convincing for the correctness of our solution, clearly printing and visualizing the way the methods are utilizing the producer/consumer model.
+This is unless multiple producers and consumers are initialized, which will of course yield gibberish.

       On the elevator emulator:
           The output to the terminal uses text phrases to demonstrate requesting and picking up, with long dashed lines surrounded by the appropriate